Superalloys

 Superalloys: Strengthening Behavior of Precipitating Phases covers the strengthening mechanisms associated with all types of precipitates that form in superalloys, synthe… Read more

-- Analyzes key factors such as atomic ordering, crystallographic relationships, and the energy barriers linked to different types of stacking faults
+- Analyzes key factors such as atomic ordering, crystallographic relationships, and the energy barriers linked to different types of stacking faults in intermetallic phases

 - Examines the role of non-deformable particles, including oxides, carbides, and borides, in enhancing the strength and creep resistance of superalloys

-2. Fundamentals of Deformation and Strengthening
+2. Principles of Deformation and Strengthening

 3. γ′ Phase Precipitate